knowledgehacker/FileSyncer/README.txt

 2. HTTP version
 You can build the server and client from source in http directory by running make in the corresponding directories.
+The destination of the synchronized files resides in FileSyncer/http/server/webapps/repos.